This was the first box to feature a Japan-related artist which is what I was working towards from the beginning.

 Disasters (a real one this time)

 The second...well, to put it mildly...I WAS HOSPITALISED FOR TWO WEEKS.
 Yep.
-I haven't talked about this publicly at all, and I'll spare you the details, but safe to say it was life-changing (anyone got a spare kidney they don't need?).
+I haven't really talked about this publicly at all, and I'll spare you the details, but safe to say it was life-changing (anyone got a spare kidney they don't need?).

 Remember when I said your friends are some of the most valuable people in your life?
-Well, that couldn't have been more true for me than in April 2017 when I was rushed off to hospital unexpectedly.
+Well, that couldn't have been truer for me than in April 2017 when I was rushed off to hospital unexpectedly.
 You need a friend who is going to give you the right amount of support and humour required to make a hospital stay in a foreign country go well.
 You also need your friends to wait for the correct package deliveries, speak to suppliers in Japanese when yours isn't good enough (and doctors for that matter), pack boxes, and help you fulfil orders while you are lying helpless in a bed wondering what you are doing with your life.
 Don't be afraid to ask for help.
 Ever.

 Oh, and if you're certain you placed the right order for something, double-check the details in case your supplier sends you the wrong stuff and if you're in the right, make sure they cover the extra delivery charges for the correct order!